rob-bl8ke/spring-beer-app-prototype/README.md

 - Install the [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=vmware.vscode-boot-dev-pack) (VMWare)

+## Day-to-day Dev

+#### Run the Tests

+- Navigate to "Tests".
+- Click the play or debug button to run the test(s) selection.

+#### Run as a particular Profile
+- Navigate to the Spring Boot dashboard.
+- Find the Apps pane.
+Under it you'll see the app listed.
+- Right-click it and choose "Run with profile..." or "Debug with profile".

 ## Generating a Spring Maven project with dependencies

 Let's create a Spring Maven project by clicking CTRL+SHIFT+P or simply opening the command palette.